contao/docs/docs/manual/installation/update-contao.en.md

 ### Bugfix release

-A bugfix release is a maintenance release whose primary purpose is to fix bugs; the current bugfix version of Contao when writing these lines is **version 5.6.3**.
+A bugfix release is a maintenance release whose primary purpose is to fix bugs.
+For example **version {{% siteparam "currentContaoVersion" %}}.1**.

 ### Long-Term Support Versions